softcookiepp/tiny-hf/README.md

 The primary focus as of now is to make this layer more comprehensive enough that it can be a drop-in replacement pytorch, at least for all the functionality used in diffusers and transformers.

-Further on it may be a priority to convert all the stuff to pytorch code, but this initial approach will be much easier to create and validate!
+Further on it may be a priority to convert all the stuff to tinygrad code, but this initial approach will be much easier to create and validate!